markgw/uh-nlp2021/docs/week3/index.md

 )
 ````

-> The POS tag set used by this corpus is the same as the Penn Treebank
+> The POS tag set used by this corpus is the same as the Penn Treebank.
-> and the same one used by the tagger in yesterday's assignment.
 > You can find a [description of each tag here](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html).

 Try tagging the following sentences: